IBM-Security/CI-SAML-Sample/README.md

 Click the Setup tile to get started.

-### Create an application in Cloud Identity
+### Create an application in Verify

-In Cloud Identity, create a new custom application.
+In IBM Security Verify Admin Console, create a new custom application.

 On the General tab: